 Hillevi Ganetz, Professor in Gender Studies at Stockholm University, contributes with her knowledge of gender theory and epistemology.
 She has worked mainly with qualitative, interpretative methods but also interviews.
 She has a PhD in Media and Communication Studies, and has a long history of project organization

-Malin Sveningsson, Associate professor in Media and Communication Studies at the University of Gothenburg, is an author of several books and research articles in areas such as digital media, computer-mediated communication, virtual worlds, social interaction, popular culture, youth culture, gender and identity.
+Malin Sveningsson, Professor in Media and Communication Studies at the University of Gothenburg, is an author of several books and research articles in areas such as digital media, computer-mediated communication, virtual worlds, social interaction, popular culture, youth culture, gender and identity.
 She contributes to the project with her experiences of media analyses where she combines quantitative and qualitative methods.

 In accordance with the UNESCO Code of conduct for social science research regarding information, consent, confidentiality and use requirements, participants in interviews, focus groups and surveys will be given information about the purpose of the studies, that they can cancel participation at any time, wish for confidentiality, and that the data material is used only for research purposes.
 Results from the studies will be presented on group level.
-The data from interviews, focus groups and surveys will be unidentified on personal details for storage and publishing, and especially the qualitative material from interviews and focus groups will only be available to the four involved researchers and not to other third parties.
+The data from interviews, focus groups and surveys will be unidentified on personal details for storage and publishing, and especially the qualitative material from interviews and focus groups will only be available to the involved researchers and not to other third parties.
 This information on restrictive access of qualitative material will also be available to participants, as it is increasingly common in research for data to be available for review by the person who requests the data.